A large part of what we do on our blog is featuring, promoting & connecting with other bloggers, makers, creatives, small businesses and shops.

-If you are a journalist PR person working in the vintage and/or homewares market who is often looking for high re cut out images, feel free to add us to your mailing list!
+If you’re a journalist or PR professional working in the vintage and/or homewares market and are often looking for high res cut out images, feel free to add us to your mailing list!

 Guest blogging policy

-We are happy to consider writing guest posts on other blogs in our niche and with a similar readership.
+We’re happy to consider writing guest posts on other blogs in our niche and with a similar readership.
 We’re also open to having guest bloggers write for us – pitch us an inspiring idea or two!
-We are increasingly receiving requests from “online marketeers” and “SEO companies” wanting to write guest posts for completely inappropriate clients.
+We are increasingly receiving requests from ‘online marketeers’ and ‘SEO companies’ wanting to write guest posts for completely inappropriate clients.
 We do not respond to these kind of speculative pitches.
-If you are a “genuine” blogger wanting to write a relevant post, here are our posting guidelines.
+If you are a ‘genuine’ blogger wanting to write a relevant post, here are our posting guidelines.

 All guest posts must: